Greek bank deposit outflows rose to 3 billion euros last week: JP Morgan

 Outflows apparently accelerated during last week.

-They totaled more than 1 billion euros over Wednesday and Thursday, three senior banking sources told Reuters on Friday, and about 1 billion euros on Friday alone, another senior banker said.
+They totalled more than 1 billion euros over Wednesday and Thursday, three senior banking sources told Reuters on Friday, and about 1 billion euros on Friday alone, another senior banker said.

 Greece is discussing a list of reforms including measures to tackle tax evasion and corruption with international partners to ensure it is accepted.
 Approval will secure the financial lifeline outlined on Friday.